The List You Don’t Have To Finish

 Most of us have been taught that a good day is measured by a finished list.
 Productivity often means ticking every box and crossing everything off.

-But here’s a simpler truth: the list will never really be finished.
+The truth is, the list will never really be finished.
 Not today, not tomorrow.
 There will always be something you could have done.

 The Endless Chase of Productivity

 Most systems assume you should clear the decks every day.
-That’s why they encourage you to cram in as much as possible: more tasks, more targets, more proof you’re keeping up.
+That’s why they encourage you to cram in as much as possible.
+More tasks, more targets, more proof you’re keeping up.

 But life isn’t that neat.
 Priorities change.
 New jobs appear.
-Some days you simply don’t have the energy.
+Some day you simply don’t have the energy.
 No amount of careful planning can remove that.

 What If Completion Isn’t the Point?